 Intranet Design For Employee Engagement

-According to Gallup, engaged employees make up only 33 percent of the workforce in the US.
+According to MTD’s analysis of the Gallup data, engaged employees make up only 33 percent of the workforce in the US.
 Although this trend is improving, there’s clearly a long way to go.
 That’s why organizations should use every weapon available in the arsenal to enhance employee engagement.
 And a carefully considered intranet design is a great starting point.